Yuva-2211/xebia-expense-tracker/README.md

-# SPENT. — a brutalist expense tracker
+# SPENT. — a expense tracker

 A multi-user expense tracker with a raw, receipt-inspired brutalist UI (paper/ink/mustard/brick/sage palette — no neon), with a dark mode toggle.
 Built with Flask, Flask-Login, and SQLAlchemy (SQLite locally, Postgres in production).